eiskalteschatten/BookJournal/README.md

 - [x] Fix a bug where the "books by author" no longer works
 - [ ] Fix a bug that when a book's color is black, the book is shown as having no color
 - [x] Update to Electron 5
-- [ ] Print a book
-- [ ] Export book as PDF - https://www.npmjs.com/package/html-pdf
 - [ ] "Currently Reading" checkbox
 - [ ] Book type field: eBook, Paperback, Hardback, etc
-- [ ] Choose book color automatically based on the primary color of the bookcover when the bookcover changes and no color is already set
 - [ ] Move saved window status (size, position, maximized, etc) to a separate JSON file outside of the database
+- [ ] Add automatic testing and building with Travis CI

 ### 0.5.0
 - [x] Fix bug where weird years show up in the statistics even though they don't exist in the database